sverker/otp/erts/emulator/internal_doc/Tracing.md

 8. Wait for thread progress.

+9. Uninstall.
-9. Restore original beam instruction for disabled breakpoints.
+   Restore original beam instruction for disabled breakpoints.

 10. Wait for thread progress.

+11. Consolidate.
-11. Prepare for next call to `trace_pattern` by updating the new staging area (the old active) for all enabled breakpoints.
+    Prepare for next call to `trace_pattern` by updating the new staging area (the old active) for all enabled breakpoints.

 12. Deallocate disabled breakpoint structures.